isomerpages/nlb-curiocity/pages/privacy.md

 #### **Protection of Data**

-4. To safeguard your personal data, all electronic storage and transmission of personal data is secured with appropriate security technologies.
+To safeguard your personal data, all electronic storage and transmission of personal data is secured with appropriate security technologies.

 #### **Links**

-5. Our digital services may contain links to non-Government entity digital services whose data protection and privacy practices may differ from ours.
+Our digital services may contain links to non-Government entity digital services whose data protection and privacy practices may differ from ours.
 We are not responsible for the content, data protection and privacy practices of these other digital services and we encourage you to consult the privacy notices of these other digital services.

 #### **Contact Information**

-6. Please contact <a target="_blank"><span style="color:#0088cc">qsm@nlb.gov.sg</span></a> if you:
+Please contact qsm@nlb.gov.sg if you:

 * have any enquiries or feedback on our data protection, policies and procedures; or